 If the bookmarks stored by Pinboard are important to you though, you shouldn’t

 trust Pinboard to back them up for you.
-This is a simple bash
+This is a simple bash script to backup

 your Pinboard bookmarks to your local machine.

-installed on your unix-like system, add the following
+Assuming you have curl installed on your unix-like system, add the following

-is the usual location), and change the
+to a file in your PATH (~/bin is the usual location), and change the

 username, password and backup directory values: